 Fiona has worked closely with all 33 summer and 7 winter Olympic sporting federations and engaged with the most senior leaders of sport in Australia and internationally.

 Prior to the AOC, Fiona was a lawyer with Blake Dawson Waldron specialising in IT before managing legal aspects of large eCommece projects at Colonial First State Investments.

 Fiona holds degrees in Law (with Hons) and Information Technology and is a graduate of the Harvard Business School Advanced Management Program.

-Fiona is a Board member of the Centennial and Moore Park Trust, Governor of the Centennial Parklands Foundation, member of the International Olympic Committee Marketing Commission and various Sport Advisory Boards.
+Fiona is a Board member of the Centennial and Moore Park Trust, Governor of the Centennial Parklands Foundation and member of various Sport Advisory Boards.